Thousands rally in Algiers as protest leaders tell army to stay away

 ALGIERS (Reuters) - Thousands of students, university professors and health workers rallied in Algiers on Tuesday calling for President Abdelaziz Bouteflika to quit, and a new group headed by activists and opposition figures told the army not to interfere.

-In the first direct message to the army from leaders emerging from nearly a month of mass protests against Bouteflika, the National Coordination for Change said the military should “play its constitutional role without interfering in the people’s choice”.
+In the first direct message to the generals from leaders emerging from nearly a month of mass protests against Bouteflika, the National Coordination for Change said the military should “play its constitutional role without interfering in the people’s choice”.

 Bouteflika, who has ruled for 20 years, bowed to the protesters last week by announcing he would not stand for another term.
 But he stopped short of stepping down immediately and said he would stay in office until a new constitution is adopted, effectively extending his present term.